LDLC Arena: Planning and construction

 As it became known at the end of September 2023, Olympique Lyon intended to give up partial or complete control of the arena.
-The American entrepreneur John Textor completed the purchase of Olympique Lyon in December 2022 through his holding company Eagle Football Holdings.
+The American entrepreneur John Textor completed the purchase of Olympique Lyon in December 2022 through his holding company OL Groupe.
 OL Groupe had a net debt of 321 million euros at the end of 2022, according to its latest annual accounts, which showed a net loss in the first half of 60.7 million euros.
 Textor wanted to eliminate all debts not related to Groupama Stadium within two years.
 Olympique made the offer of 40% or full control of the LDLC Arena.
 In May 2023, the club sold a majority stake in the Olympique Lyonnais women's team to US businesswoman Michele Kang.
 OL Groupe was also exploring the sale of OL Reign, a women's soccer franchise in Tacoma from the US National Women's Soccer League.

 Events

 During a visit to the arena on 12 September 2023, by Xavier Pierrot, deputy general manager of the OL Groupe and responsible for the LDLC Arena, and Tony Parker, the first events in the new arena were announced.
 On 23 November 2023, the first basketball game was held in the arena, which ended in a 100–101 loss by LDLC ASVEL to FC Bayern Munich after two overtimes, as part of the tenth round of the 2023–24 EuroLeague regular season and was attended by 11,354 spectators.
 During the season, a total of eleven games are scheduled to be played in the LDLC Arena.
+It will host matches for the 2031 FIBA Basketball World Cup and ice hockey at the 2030 Winter Olympics in the French Alps.